dietervanhoof/node-watchfolder/README.md

 # NodeJS watchfolder
 Watches directories for packages and publishes messages when complete.

 A package consists of 2 or 3 files, depending on the configuration.
-This service will monitor a folder for files and match these based on their name.
+This service will monitor a folder for files and match these based on their name and extension.

 ####Example:
 A complete package might be: